medtagger/MedTagger/environments/openstack/README.md

 If not, you will have to create the `inventory` and `backend.env` files manually.
 Head to terraform folder and look at the `inventory.tpl` and `backend.env.tpl` files to learn how does their look like,
-- the 2 private keys are placed in the `environments/openstack/ansible` folder.
+- the 2 private keys are placed in the `environments/openstack/ansible` folder,
+- .medtagger.yml is placed in the `environments/openstack/ansible` folder.

-After this step you will have:
+After this step you will have running MedTagger with the chosen configuration (as defined by .medtagger.yaml) on the Docker Swarm.
-- MedTagger source code on both of machines,
-- Private key to DbHost copied to AppHost,
-- Docker and Docker-compose installed on both of machines,
-- `backend.env` and `docker-compose.yml` swapped (head to the next
-section to learn what changed)

 Before we run this script head to the `group_vars/all.yml` file to make sure that the variables are set properly!